Offering Help, Building Hope, Improving Lives

 WeCAN Offers “One Stop Opportunity Center”

-WeCAN’s “One Stop Opportunity Center” provides family advocacy services like housing assistance, medical resources and family support programs, as well as food support like Meals on Wheels, emergency food bags and the new WeCAN Mobile Market, which will deliver healthy food to families and individuals who have barriers to accessing a traditional food shelf.
+WeCAN’s “One Stop Opportunity Center” provides family advocacy services like housing assistance, medical resources and family support programs, as well as food support like Meals on Wheels, emergency food bags and the WeCAN Mobile Market, which delivers healthy food to families and individuals who have barriers to accessing a traditional food shelf.
 Our jobs program, computer lab and access to office equipment help build self-sufficiency and skills.
 Community partnerships allow WeCAN to provide a wide range of services and referrals as well.

 Over 50 percent of our funding comes from donations and fundraisers.
 We need your support to continue to serve the needs of our neighbors.
 When volunteer time is leveraged, your donated dollar becomes $1.09 that goes directly to WeCAN programs.
 Please consider making a contribution by using the “donate” button at left.
 We appreciate your support!

-WeCAN Mobile Market is Getting Ready to Roll!
+WeCAN Mobile Market is on the Road!

 WeCAN’s Office Hours